Skip to Content

 Local Government Elections

-The Local Government Act, Chapter 323, Part 3 establishes the regulations for elections, electors, candidates and any of their agents, and chief electoral officers.
+The Local Government Act, Part 3 establishes the regulations for elections, electors, candidates and any of their agents, and chief electoral officers.
 Local Government Elections are held every four years.
-The last was held October 20, 2018; the next will be held Saturday, Oct.
-15 2022.
-During the four year term, if a member of Council is no longer able to fulfill their duties and resigns their post, the Local Government Act allows for a by-election to be held prior to the next election date, if required.
+The last election was held October 15, 2022; the next will be held Saturday, October 17, 2026.
+During the four-year term, if a member of Council is no longer able to fulfill their duties and resigns their post, the Local Government Act allows for a by-election to be held prior to the next election date, if required.

 Additional procedures and regulations are also outlined in the City of West Kelowna Local Government Election Bylaw 0248.